 I have plenty of military mentors.
 I look at the parts of their life where they have what I want, and I get advice about that part of life.
-I have mentors that I would listen to for military advice, but not marital advice.
-I have other mentors for spiritual advice that I wouldn’t listen to for fitness advice.
+I have mentors I would listen to for military advice, but not marital advice.
+I have other mentors for spiritual advice, but I wouldn’t listen to for fitness advice.
 It’s ok to have different mentors for different parts of your life.

 Make sure people are where you want to be before you listen to them.
 Simply put, don’t take fitness advice from someone who has been overweight for years.
 Don’t take marital advice from someone who has been married three times.
 Don’t take financial advice from someone who is in mountains of debt.

 It’s not always easy to be a Christian in the military.
 Like I said, most people seem to believe in God when they’re getting shot at, but during other times, there aren’t a large number of people trying to live a Christian lifestyle.

 That being said, you will meet a lot of great Christians, and non-Christians, in the military.
 Chaplains are always there—at almost every possible location—to give you spiritual advice.
 Sure, they have to be open to all religions, but I’ve found most chaplains do have a Christian background.

 After a certain point in your career, you’ll have to decide if you want to keep being the light in the darkness, or if you want to leave the military.
 It’s not an easy decision; the day will come when you have to make it.